 For server administrators, who use secure SSH connection with authentication key, this is a little awkward.
 Every time I want to authenticate via SSH / Terminal, I should execute the command: ssh-add -K ~ path / private_key.pemAfter which the Terminal command line to execute connectivity and authentication to managed servers.
-Usually, execute the command: ssh root @ ip_address.
+Usually, execute the command: ssh [Email protected]_address.

-A simpler solution would be to edit the file ~ / .ssh / config to create a sort of alias for both the authentication key, and for the user and hostname.
+A simpler solution would be to edit the ~ / .ssh / config file in which to create a kind of alias, both for the login key, as well as for the user and hostname.

 1. Open the Terminal application on MacOS and execute the command:

 sudo nano ~ / .ssh / config

 3. Ctrl+X then Y si Enter to save the changes in config.

 For authentication via Terminal, will execute the command line: ssh anyname.
 Authentication will be done automatically with the user "root" on the hostname and port indicated in the config, using the authentication key indicated in IdentityFile".

 In the file ~ / .ssh / config can add as many aliases want.
 The condition is that the line "Host" to have different names.